 The inability to move your head easily and fully.

-If you find yourself messaging your neck several times during the day, it could be more than daily stress and strain— don’t underestimate the role the neck plays in your overall mood and health.
+If you find yourself massaging your neck several times during the day, it could be more than daily stress and strain— don’t underestimate the role the neck plays in your overall mood and health.

 A Pain in the Neck--Literally.

 The neck plays a unique role in the body: it’s strong enough to support the weight of your whole head but is also very flexible.
 Because of this combination of features, your neck is prone to injury and painful conditions that can hinder routine activities and restrict motion.

 We’re all familiar with common causes, such as whiplash caused by fender benders and car accidents, but other origins might surprise you:

 Worn-out joints.
 Like most other parts of the body, the joints in your neckwear down with age.
 When the cartilage between your bones deteriorates, we call this “osteoarthritis,” which in your neck, causes bone spurs to form.
 The result affects joint motion and causes pain.

 Nerve compression.
 Herniated disks or bone spurs in the vertebrae of your neck can sometimes press on the nerves that branch out from your spine.